-Scaled armor has been known since the ancient times.
-For example, in VII – III century b.c.
-Scythians made such types of armor using bronze, iron, bones or thick leather.
-It is composed from the small scales attached to the leather or cloth base material.
-They were assembled in the way when each scale is covered by another one.
-The plates had a shape of slightly elongated fish scales.
-Roman’ scale body protection called lorica squamata was common in Europe and the Middle East.
-But the fall of the Roman Empire caused a reduction of its manufacturing.
-Big popularity of the scaled armor gained in the IX century in Byzantine.
-There are lots of medieval miniatures displaying the knights wearing the armor composed of the small metal plates of different shapes.
-Scaled skirt as a separate armor was in use in XIV – XV century in medieval Europe.
+Scaled armor has existed since ancient times.
+For example, in the VII – III century B.C.E. the Scythians made scaled armor using bronze, iron, bones or thick leather.
+It is composed of small scales attached to a base material such as leather or cloth.
+The scales were typically in the shape of slightly elongated fish scales and were assembled in such a way that each scale overlaps others.
+Roman scale body armor called Lorica squamata was common in Europe and the Middle East, but the fall of the Roman Empire caused a reduction in its manufacturing.

-Skirt is very light and with the 1.0 mm titanium option has a weight of 1.9 kg only (Please note, that weight can be a bit different depending on the size and type of material the scales are made from).
-You are welcome to choose the design of the Scaled skirt.
-It can be a full skirt that covers rear and hips all around.
-Or a half skirt with the open front.
-Armor is suitable for full contact medieval combat.
+Our Scaled Skirt is very light and with the 1.0 mm titanium option weighs only 1.9 kg (Please note, that the weight can be a bit different depending on the size and type of material the scales are made from).
+The Scaled Skirt comes in two coverage options.
+You can choose between a full skirt that covers the posterior, hips, and groin or a half skirt an open front.
+This armor is suitable for full contact medieval combat.

-Please notice, that measurements should be with padding/gambeson.
+Please note that measurements should be with padding/gambeson.